Keep in touch with friends or relatives in hospital by using the Letters to Loved Ones email and message service

 Whilst visiting times are restricted, you can now keep in touch with friends or relatives by using our new Letters to Loved Ones service.
 Simply type up your email, or leave a voice message and follow the instructions below.
 Your message will then be delivered to a loved one whilst they are in our care.

-The Letters to Loved Ones service is launching at ESNEFT on Wednesday, 29 April 2020.
+The Letters to Loved Ones service launched at ESNEFT on Wednesday 29 April 2020.

 We are working with our staff to ensure that your loved ones are able to communicate with you should they want to.